LilyTronics/lily_data_logger_software/docs/setup_instruments.rst

 Setup instruments
 =================

-The list of instruments is by default empty.
 This chapter describes how to add the multimeter simulator.
-Below the list are two buttons.
+Below the list of instruments are two buttons.
 One for adding instruments and one for deleting instruments.

 Click the add button to add an instrument.
 The following dialog will show: